anaclumos/extracranial/Research/pages/Proposal of Research 2023-03-28.md

 ### Significance

 This research will contribute to developing a distributed intelligence system capable of automatically generating descriptive alt text for images on the web.
-Doing so will enhance web accessibility for visually impaired users and improve search engine optimization.
+Doing so will enhance web accessibility for visually impaired users and improve search [[engine]] optimization.
 In addition, the project's user-friendly libraries and toolkits will encourage adoption by web developers, leading to a more inclusive and accessible internet experience for all users.

 ## Revolutionizing Web Applications through Secure, High-Performance Multi-Threading iframes

 ### Abstract

 Traditional iframes face performance and security challenges, limiting their potential in the evolving internet-computer era.
-This research proposal aims to develop iiframe, an improved iframe version that runs on Worker Threads, providing secure, high-performance multi-threading capabilities for web applications.
-By leveraging technologies such as Web Workers, SharedArrayBuffer, and WebAssembly, iiframe will revolutionize how web applications are built and deployed, offering enhanced responsiveness, interactivity, and user experience.
+This research proposal aims to develop [[iiframe]], an improved iframe version that runs on Worker Threads, providing secure, high-performance multi-threading capabilities for web applications.
+By leveraging technologies such as Web Workers, SharedArrayBuffer, and [[WebAssembly]], [[iiframe]] will revolutionize how web applications are built and deployed, offering enhanced responsiveness, interactivity, and user experience.

 ### Background

 The current iframe technology poses performance and security issues due to its single-threaded design and potential for cross-site scripting attacks.
-With advancements in web technologies such as Web Workers, SharedArrayBuffer, and WebAssembly, we can create an improved iframe version that addresses these limitations and paves the way for secure, high-performance web applications.
+With advancements in web technologies such as Web Workers, SharedArrayBuffer, and [[WebAssembly]], we can create an improved iframe version that addresses these limitations and paves the way for secure, high-performance web applications.

 ### Research Questions

-- How can we design and implement iiframe, an improved iframe version that runs on Worker Threads and offers secure, high-performance multi-threading for web applications?
+- How can we design and implement [[iiframe]], an improved iframe version that runs on Worker Threads and offers secure, high-performance multi-threading for web applications?
-- How can we leverage Web Workers, SharedArrayBuffer, and WebAssembly to optimize iiframe's performance, responsiveness, and security?
+- How can we leverage Web Workers, SharedArrayBuffer, and [[WebAssembly]] to optimize [[iiframe]]'s performance, responsiveness, and security?
-- What are the potential use cases and benefits of iiframe in the context of modern web applications and the internet-computer era?
+- What are the potential use cases and benefits of [[iiframe]] in the context of modern web applications and the internet-computer era?

 ### Methodology

-- Literature review: Conduct a comprehensive review of existing iframe technology and its limitations, as well as recent advancements in Web Workers, SharedArrayBuffer, and WebAssembly.
+- Literature review: Conduct a comprehensive review of existing iframe technology and its limitations, as well as recent advancements in Web Workers, SharedArrayBuffer, and [[WebAssembly]].
-- Design iiframe: Develop a conceptual model for iiframe, outlining its architecture, components, and communication mechanisms between Worker Threads and the main thread.
+- Design [[iiframe]]: Develop a conceptual model for [[iiframe]], outlining its architecture, components, and communication mechanisms between Worker Threads and the main thread.
-- Implement iiframe prototype: Build a prototype of iiframe that leverages Web Workers, SharedArrayBuffer, and WebAssembly to offer secure, high-performance multi-threading for web applications.
+- Implement [[iiframe]] prototype: Build a prototype of [[iiframe]] that leverages Web Workers, SharedArrayBuffer, and [[WebAssembly]] to offer secure, high-performance multi-threading for web applications.
-- Evaluate iiframe performance: Assess iiframe's performance, responsiveness, and security by comparing it with traditional iframe technology in various web application scenarios.
+- Evaluate [[iiframe]] performance: Assess [[iiframe]]'s performance, responsiveness, and security by comparing it with traditional iframe technology in various web application scenarios.
-- Identify potential use cases: Explore the possible applications and benefits of iiframe in modern web development, particularly in the internet-computer era.
+- Identify potential use cases: Explore the possible applications and benefits of [[iiframe]] in modern web development, particularly in the internet-computer era.

 ### Expected Outcomes

-- A comprehensive understanding of the limitations of traditional iframes and the potential of Web Workers, SharedArrayBuffer, and WebAssembly in addressing these issues.
+- A comprehensive understanding of the limitations of traditional iframes and the potential of Web Workers, SharedArrayBuffer, and [[WebAssembly]] in addressing these issues.
-- A secure, high-performance iiframe prototype that runs on Worker Threads and offers multi-threading capabilities for web applications.
+- A secure, high-performance [[iiframe]] prototype that runs on Worker Threads and offers multi-threading capabilities for web applications.
-- An evaluation of iiframe's performance, responsiveness, and security compared to traditional iframe technology.
+- An evaluation of [[iiframe]]'s performance, responsiveness, and security compared to traditional iframe technology.
-- Identification of potential use cases and benefits of iiframe in the context of modern web applications and the internet-computer era.
+- Identification of potential use cases and benefits of [[iiframe]] in the context of modern web applications and the internet-computer era.

 ### Significance

-This research will contribute to developing iiframe, an improved iframe version to address performance and security limitations.
-By offering secure, high-performance multi-threading for web applications, iiframe will revolutionize web development practices and enable the creation of more responsive, interactive, and immersive web applications.
+This research will contribute to developing [[iiframe]], an improved iframe version to address performance and security limitations.
+By offering secure, high-performance multi-threading for web applications, [[iiframe]] will revolutionize web development practices and enable the creation of more responsive, interactive, and immersive web applications.
 This will ultimately lead to a better user experience and pave the way for new possibilities in the internet-computer era.

 ## The Photo Library of Babel: Exploring the Implications of Finite Pixel Combinations on Human Creativity and [[Generative AI|Generative AIs]]